Find Grad Schools

 18 Yearly Graduations

 The 2nd most popular school in the country for applied math majors who are seeking their doctor's degree is North Carolina State University.
 Each year, around 36,000 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $6,535 per year, while in-state graduate students, on average, pay $9,095 per year.
-For the 2020-2021 academic year, 18 doctor's degrees were handed out to applied math majors at NC State.
+During the most recent year for which we have data, 18 people received their doctor's degree in applied math from NC State.
+About 29% of this group were women, and 14% were students from an underrepresented racial-ethnic group.

 #3